maarten-kieft/ASMP/README.md

 2. (Done)Creating a hello world python application
 3. (Progress) Setting up a docker scipt file to contain the application
   1. Create a docker file for web application
-    1. Determine right base image
+    1. (Done)Determine right base image
-    2. Determine requirements
+    2. (Done)Determine requirements
-    3. Deploy django app in docker image
+    3. (Done)Deploy django app in docker image
   2. Create a docker file for database
-  3. Create a docker file for processor
+  3. (DOne)Create a docker file for processor

 4. (Done)Read values from the p1 port and display the result in the console
 5. (Done)Store values in the database